eapenzacharias/fakebook/README.md

     rails server

 ### Rspec
-    To run rspec at command prompt:
+    To run rspec at terminal:
       rspec

 #### Authors